marmon7/4640-w9-lab-start-w25/README.md

 # 4640-w9-lab-start-w25

-To create packer image from project root following the list of commands:
+To create packer image from project root following the list of commands in sequence:
+Packer and Terraform and Ansible must be installed on your machine.

 1. ./scripts/import_lab_key "your ssh public key"
 2. cd packer